Summit Avenue station (MBTA Green Line C branch)

-Summit Avenue station (announced as Winchester Street/Summit Avenue) is a light rail stop on the MBTA Green Line C branch, located in the median of Beacon Street between Winchester Street and Summit Avenue in the Coolidge Corner neighborhood of Brookline, Massachusetts.
-The stop has two low side platforms that serve the line's two tracks; it is not accessible.
+Summit Avenue station is a light rail stop on the Green Line C branch of the MBTA subway system, located in the median of Beacon Street between Winchester Street and Summit Avenue in the Coolidge Corner neighborhood of Brookline, Massachusetts.
+The stop has two low side platforms that serve the line's two tracks.
+Summit Avenue is not accessible; a reconstruction for accessibility is taking place in 2026.